Home Evidence on climate and health Projections and Tools Accessibility of hospitals in Europe

 • In 2020, an estimated 82.5% of the EU population was living within 15 minutes driving time of their nearest hospital.

-• In almost two third of the NUTS3 regions considered, the average travel time to the nearest hospital was below 15 minutes (710 out of 1142 NUTS3 regions).
+• In almost two-thirds of the NUTS3 regions considered, the average travel time to the nearest hospital was below 15 minutes.

-• In highly urbanized Western Europe, the average travel time to the nearest hospital is mostly limited to below 20 minutes.
-In less densely populated areas in Southern, Eastern and Northern Europe, the average time to reach the hospital can take over 40 minutes (20 NUTS3 regions).
+• In the highly urbanized areas of Western Europe, the average travel time to the nearest hospital was mostly limited to below 20 minutes.
+In the less densely populated areas in Southern, Eastern and Northern Europe, the average time to reach the hospital can take over 40 minutes (for 20 NUTS3 regions).